 Austin, TX, has long been a top destination for tech employers.
 The city’s Texas Tech University generates thousands of new professionals to the workforce each year.
 In addition, the state’s push to draw new facilities and provide financial incentives to settle there means Austin is raising its profile for the manufacturing industry.

-The move means an imminent surge in manufacturing employment in Austin as the new Tesla production facility gets up and running.
+Austin’s workforce can expect an imminent surge in manufacturing employment as the new Tesla production facility gets up and running.
 Tesla’s next “Gigafactory,” named the Austin Green development, will primarily manufacture the Cybertruck and battery cells and is estimated to eventually employ thousands near the Austin airport.
-By comparison, the company’s Fremont, CA car plant currently employs approximately 10,000 workers.
+By comparison, the company’s Fremont, CA, car plant currently employs approximately 10,000 workers.

 Tesla describes its manufacturing workforce as making “meaningful contributions” to its products in a demanding, fast-paced, exciting work environment.
 In its job descriptions, the company promises that superior work is rewarded, that employees will push their limits, and that workers are part of “talented teams turning unbelievable into reality.”

 Interested in learning about more manufacturing jobs like the openings at the Tesla Headquarters in Texas?
 Check out our job board to find opportunities near you.